ameliegodefroidt/ameliegodefroidt.github.io/content/papers/paper4/index.md

 ---
 title: "Hurting or Healing?
 How Conflict Exposure and Trauma (Do Not) Shape Support for Truth Commissions"
-date: 2024-06-01
+date: 2025-09-01
 tags: ["transitional justice","truth commissions","conflict exposure","trauma","public opinion"]
 author: ["Amélie Godefroidt","Karin Dyrstad"]
 description: "Published in Conflict Management and Peace Science, this article examines how conflict exposure and trauma shape public support for truth commissions."
 summary: "Do conflict exposure and trauma increase or decrease support for transitional justice?
-Drawing on survey data, this study shows that the effects are more limited than often assumed and depend on contextual and psychological factors."
+Drawing on cross-country survey data, this study shows that the effects are more limited than often assumed and highly depend on contextual factors."
 cover:
     image: "cmps2024.png"
     alt: "Truth Commissions and Public Support"